MiguelTolino/cub3D/README.md

 ## Installation :rocket:
 1. `git clone https://www.github.com/MikelTolino/Cub3D.git`
 2. `make` or `make bonus`
 3. `./cub3D maps/mandatory.cub` or  `./cub3D maps/bonus.cub`

 Based on your `make` choice, you should use one map or another.

 ## Controllers :bomb:

-- WASD to move through the map
+- W A S D :arrow_forward: to move through the map
-- KEY_LEFT & KEY RIGHT to rotate the camera
+- :arrow_left: :o: :arrow_right: to rotate the camera

 ## Screenshots :mag:
 ### Mandatory :boom: